stoqs/stoqs/doc/instructions/PRODUCTION.md

 ==================================

-STOQS is configured to be installed on your own self-hosted web server or on a Platform as a Service (PaaS) provider, such as Heroku.
+STOQS is configured to be installed on your own self-hosted web server or on a Platform as a Service (PaaS) provider, such as Heroku or AWS.
 It follows [The Twelve-Factor App](http://12factor.net/) guidelines with deployment settings placed in environment variables.
 Unless otherwise noted all commands should be executed from a regular user account that you will use to manage